AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 }
 ```

-Our specification do not express the fact that all elements initially found
+Our specification does not express the fact that all elements initially found
 inside the array must still be found inside the array after executing the
 sort function.
 That is to say: the sort function produces a sorted permutation
 of the original array.